Dr. K. Leann Kuebelbeck - DVM 1991

 American Association of Equine Practitioners 2016

-Dr. K. Leann Kuebelbeck, Lithia, Florida, has been selected to receive a 2016 Alumni Recognition Award at the American Association of Equine Practitioners (AAEP) annual conference in Orlando, Florida, on Dec.
-5.
+Dr. K. Leann Kuebelbeck, Lithia, Florida, was selected to receive a 2016 Alumni Recognition Award at the American Association of Equine Practitioners (AAEP) annual conference in Orlando, Florida, on Dec.
+5, 2016.

 Dr. Kuebelbeck was born in Tonganoxie, Kansas, where she grew up riding horses, and enjoyed barrel racing and pole bending.
 She earned a Bachelor of Science in Agriculture degree in 1989 and a Doctorate of Veterinary Medicine in 1991, both from Kansas State University.
 She completed an internship and surgical residency at Peterson and Smith Equine Hospital in Ocala, Florida.
 She then moved to Brandon, Florida to co-found Brandon Equine Medical Center, then known as Surgi-Care Center for Horses, in 1995.
 She became the sole-owner of the practice in March 2009.
 Dr. Kuebelbeck's professional interests include both orthopedic and soft tissue surgery.
 She is a diplomate of the American College of Veterinary Surgeons.

 “I am truly honored to receive this Alumni Recognition Award from the Veterinary Medical Alumni Association,” Dr. Kuebelbeck said.
 “I know there are many deserving candidates, so I was humbled to even be considered for this award.
 Thank you to the College of Veterinary Medicine for presenting me with this great distinction.
 Go Wildcats!”